When is is put in English? Uses of was - were

 4. Addition or circumstance, if any.

-Building an interrogative sentence
+Construction of an interrogative sentence

 1. Am I wrong? - I made a mistake?